sQu4rks/koalification/README.md

 # koalification
-Koalification - koalifying php for a faster web
+koalifying php for a faster web